Intradistrict Permit Requests

 Relinquish Permit Requests

-Families of students currently attending a PUSD school on an intradistrict permit who wish to return to their neighborhood school for the next school year may relinquish their permit.
+Families of students currently attending a PUSD school on an intradistrict permit or school lottery offer who wish to return to their neighborhood school for the next school year may relinquish their permit.

 *Exceptions to this policy are those victims of a violent criminal offense as indicated in Administration Regulations 5116.1.

-Families may request to enroll in Pasadena Unified School District at many of our schools and signature programs or request to exit to enroll in a different school district in accordance with PUSD Board Policy 5117, which reflects current Education Code.
+Families may request to enroll in Pasadena Unified School District at many of our schools and signature programs or request to exit to enroll in a different school district in accordance with PUSD Board Policy 5117 and Administrative Regulation 5117, which aligns with current Education Code.

-Interdistrict permits must be completed whenever the student changes schools and/or there is an interdistrict attendance agreement between the PUSD and another district that requires this.
-The District anticipates openings for non-PUSD-residents at some schools and in some Signature Programs.
+Interdistrict permits must be completed whenever the student changes schools and/or when there is an interdistrict attendance agreement between the PUSD and another district that requires this.
+The District anticipates openings for non-PUSD residents at some schools and in some Signature Programs.

 Interdistrict Permit Applications